-Manpower for operations may be affected due to state-imposed self-quarantine, partial lockdown, and curfew.
-To address this, the management has devised an alternative working arrangement of work-from-home and skeletal workforce scheme for its employees.
-Business support units were equipped with appropriate protocols and digital tools to be able to support the operations unit and ensure continuity of business operations.
-The management also ensured that the insurance coverage maintained for the Group would adequately compensate for any business interruptions.
+To mitigate the impact of these disruptions, the management has activated the Crisis Management Team (CMT) to devise alternative working arrangements such as work- from-home and skeletal workforce scheme for its employees.
+Business support units were equipped with appropriate guidelines and tools to be able to support the operations and ensure business continuity.